astronomo94/astronomo94.github.io/README.md

 [Link to my ORCID Page](https://orcid.org/my-orcid?orcid=0000-0003-4254-2724 "My ORCID page")

+## PROFESSIONAL SERVICE

+I refereed papers submitted to _MNRAS_ and _ApJ_.
+I was member of the TAC of the TNG telescope for the semester 2023A.
+In June 2023 I was member of the LOC of the _Copernico @50 workshop_ in Asiago.

+In February 2024 I was a tutor at the [2023 NEON Observing School](https://www2.mpia-hd.mpg.de/~korhonen/ORP_training/NEON2023/) for PhD students.

 ## OUTREACH (in Italian)

 Da Novembre 2021 in modalità remota, e dall'estate 2022 in presenza, ho fatto da tutor alla scuola estiva [ASYAGO](https://schools.dfa.unipd.it/ASYAGO/) per liceali presso l'Osservatorio Astrofisico di Asiago.